aviaviavi/CoHostCue/README.md

 Hitting the root page of the app `/` to create a new "studio" with a random ID.
 Share that link with your cohost, cue, and be cued!

+This code-base is almost entirely AI-written!
+Only small tweaks and fixes were done by hand.

 #### Running

 I'm currently deploying this on replit, but you can also run it directly with: